 A strong foundation provides the resources needed for your wellbeing.
 If you have unhealthy habits, you can make a shift and choose to create a healthy discipline.
 Listening to your body and responding to your needs is a skill that can be developed with mindfulness.
 A healthy diet, a daily exercise routine, a good night’s sleep and managing your resources with clarity are key for a prosperous, healthy lifestyle.

 In this aspect we consider the integration and balance between all the elements mentioned above.
 Also your choices in the environment and the people you surround yourself with.
 It is not that vital what you do, rather the way in which you do it and your intention behind it.
 When your intention is positive and you give space for all things to align, then the flow can open.

 Bringing it all together

 What many call luck, is the response to dedication, trust, and presence.

 When you are alert, receptive and compassionate, that is when you notice that the right thing happens at the right time with the right people.
 You experience an overall wellbeing and bliss.
-You give space for all the Elements to be present and in tune in your life.
+You give space for all the five Elements for wellbeing to be present and in tune into your life.

 The environment you live in and the lifestyle that you choose affect your wellbeing immensely.
 Our surrounding influences us all.
 And if we are influenced that means that we also have the possibility to influence others around us in a positive way if we choose to.

-I invite you to take a few minutes to write down if you experience stress or imbalance in any of the Five Elements mentioned above.
+I invite you to take a few minutes to write down if you experience stress or imbalance in any of the five Elements for wellbeing mentioned above.
 You can take a few minutes to reflect and observe how you could give space to support the presence of each element in your everyday life.